Updated in May 2022

 The social-emotional learning jobs to consider hiring for this year:

 1. Director of Social-Emotional Learning

 This person is typically the head of a district's social-emotional learning initiatives.
-The director of SEL (sometimes also known as the "executive director of SEL," "assistant superintendent of SEL," "director of SEL and equity," or "director of social-emotional and mental health services") provides leadership and direction toward ensuring that all students develop the social and emotional skills they need to succeed in school and life.
+The director of SEL (sometimes also known as the "executive director of SEL," "assistant superintendent of SEL," or "director of social-emotional and mental health services") provides leadership and direction toward ensuring that all students develop the social and emotional skills they need to succeed in school and life.
 They lead the development, implementation, and evaluation of a comprehensive approach to SEL while ensuring that all programs align with district priorities.

 Increasingly, directors of SEL are expected to partner with academic directors and other leadership team members to build an integrated approach to SEL and academics—so that SEL isn't a one-off initiative, but deeply embedded in the classroom and after-school programs.